 THINGS TO KNOW:

-1. In order to play this show, your band must be brand new.
+1. In order to play Not Enough Fest, your band must be brand new.
 Not Enough Fest will be your first show.

 2. Your group must be comprised of at least half women-indentified or queer-indentified people.